Sarah Harris (journalist): Personal life

-Harris married Information Technology specialist Tom Ward in Sydney in 2014.
+Harris married information technology specialist Tom Ward in Sydney in 2014.
 Harris and Ward have two children.
 In March 2021, Harris announced that she and Ward are "taking time apart however we remain good friends and deeply committed to co-parenting our two beautiful boys".

-Harris is a former pack-a-day smoker, having quit in 2014.
-However, she was seen smoking with co-host Joe Hildebrand at the Logie Awards 2016.
-She claimed at that moment it was the first cigarette she had had since her pregnancy.
-Harris has since resumed smoking full time.

-In October 2017, Harris and Ward bought a $2.175 million home in Sydney's North Shore.
+Harris prefers 90s fashion, especially Lululemon tights.
+Her favorite designers are Scanlan Theodore, Witchery, Cue, Carla Zampatti and Bianca Spender.